ethereum/ethereum-org-website/src/content/developers/docs/data-and-analytics/block-explorers/index.md

   - ARTIS – an Ethereum compliant blockchain.
   - [LUKSO L14](https://blockscout.com/lukso/l14) – L14 functions as the first test-network, to allow the LUKSO community to build and test on a common infrastructure.
   - qDai.
-- [Etherchain](https://www.etherchain.org/) – a block explorer for the Ethereum mainnet.
+- [Etherchain](https://www.etherchain.org/) – a block explorer for the Ethereum Mainnet.
-- [Ethplorer](https://ethplorer.io/) – a block explorer with a focus on tokens for the Ethereum mainnet and the Kovan testnet.
+- [Ethplorer](https://ethplorer.io/) – a block explorer with a focus on tokens for the Ethereum Mainnet and the Kovan testnet.
 - [Blockchair](https://blockchair.com/ethereum) - the most private Ethereum explorer.
 Also for sorting and filtering (mempool) data.

 ## Eth2 block explorers {#eth2-block-explorers}